AjayKj98/Phoenix-Inwarranty-Flow/README.md

 The latest report is mailed to the team members using GMAIL SMTP.

 ## About Me ##
-Hi My name is Jatin Sharma.
+Hi My name is Ajay Prasad.
 I have 3.6 years of experience in Automation Testing.
 My Skillset includes UI Automation with Selenium Webdriver and for API Testing I use Postman and Rest Assured.
 You can connect with me over: https://www.linkedin.com/in/ajay-prasad-k-j-8107921a4/

 ## Testing Coverage ##